sbocq/predicat/README.md

 Predicat is a library to create and compose predicate and validation functions.

-This library meets the following design goals:
+The goals of the library are the following:

 - Introduce little additional syntax.
 Predicates are defined using plain Clojure functions.